SparkliTwizzl/plurality-utilities/README.md

 #### 4.2.4 - You can use a backslash `\`, aka an "escape character", to use marker symbols without them being replaced.

+Note that you can apply an escape character to a backslash in order to make it print literally.

 example:
 ```
 input: